Iran hostage crisis negotiations: Release

 The hostages were released on January 20, 1981, the day President Carter's term ended.
 While Carter had an "obsession" with finishing the matter before stepping down, the hostage-takers are thought to have wanted the release delayed as punishment for his perceived support for the Shah.
-Iranians insisted on payment in gold rather than U.S. dollars so the U.S. government transferred 50 tonnes of gold to Iran while simultaneously taking ownership of an equivalent quantity of Iranian gold that had been frozen at the New York Federal Reserve Bank.
+Iranians insisted on payment in gold rather than US dollars so the US government transferred 50 tonnes of gold to Iran while simultaneously taking ownership of an equivalent quantity of Iranian gold that had been frozen at the New York Federal Reserve Bank.
 At 6:35 a.m., Deputy Secretary of State Warren Christopher informed Carter that, "All escrows were signed at 6:18.
 The Bank of England has certified that they hold $7.98 billion, the correct amount".
 At 8:04 a.m., Algeria confirmed that the bank certification was complete, and the Algerians were notifying Iran.
 At 9:45 a.m., Christopher told Carter take-off would be by noon, but, as a security measure, the Iranian officials did not want the word released until the hostages were out of Iranian airspace.
 President Carter said the United States would comply.